 10 He Was Afraid To Carry Knives Because He Might Kill Himself

-He told a friend that he “never dared carry a knife in his pocket”[1] out of fear that he’d kill himself.
-It wasn’t an unwarranted fear—he very nearly did it more than once.
+He confided to a close friend that he “never dared carry a knife in his pocket” for fear that he might turn it on himself.
+This wasn’t idle paranoia—he came perilously close to ending his own life on more than one occasion.

 9 He Jumped Out A Window